chevah/geck/docs/styleguide/css.rst

 Tailwind CSS is a utility-first, highly customizable, low-level CSS framework that contains the building blocks for building custom designs.

+We are using `Tailwind V1 CSS <https://v1.tailwindcss.com/docs/>`_ for Web File Manager project.

 GOOD:

 .. code::